 This compatibility of eudaimonia and suffering suffices to disprove the argument from suffering: suffering neither necessarily precludes eudaimonia nor the moral obligations born of eudaimonic necessity.
 For as long as morally virtuous acts remain possible so does eudaimonia.

-Furthermore, the argument from suffering fails not only for those who are mentally competent but also for those who are somewhat mentally incompetent but still able to love.
-For even though Aristotle identified eudaimonia with the most excellent activities of reason, he also identified these activities as contemplating God and acting virtuously; and, these are the acts of love.
+The argument from suffering also fails because the contemplation of God that constitutes this life’s primary form of eudaimonia need not be accomplished through philosophical acts that become more difficult when one is suffering.
+For even though Aristotle identified eudaimonia with the most excellent activities of reason, he also identified these activities as contemplating God and acting virtuously.
+And, these are the acts of a love that need not be compromised by suffering and that can be other than Christian charity.
 Eudaimonic acts are acts of love for three reasons.

-First, Aristotle defined eudaimonia in terms of acts so desired for their own sake that they leave nothing desired.
+First, Aristotle defined eudaimonia in terms of acts so desired for their own sake that they leave nothing else desired.
 Aquinas clarified that only perfect goodness can satisfy the will and its love.
-Since contentment occurs when love attains its object, contented love is part of eudaimonia—not as an essential act or acts—but as the effect of attaining the perfect good.
-In other words, without the contentment of love, eudaimonic acts would fail to be experienced as eudaimonic.
+Since contentment occurs when love attains its object, contentment is a part of eudaimonia—not as its defining act—but as the effect of attaining what is loved by the will, namely, the perfect good.
+This means that without the contentment of love, eudaimonic acts would fail to be experienced as eudaimonic.
 Without contented love, eudaimonia would not be happiness.
 Eudaimonic acts are thus acts of love in so far as they are happiness, that is, in so far as they fulfill love’s desire.